test-jitcomp/Artemis/README.md

-# Artemis

-A Java program mutator specifically designed to test JVM's JIT compilers.
+Artemis is a Java program mutator specifically designed to test JVM's JIT compilers.
-Artemis also provides a fuzzing framework called [artemi](./artemi) to stress-test JVM's JIT compilers.
+It also provides a fuzzing framework called [artemi](./artemi) to stress-test JVM's JIT compilers.
 Given a set of seed Java programs, Artemis generates a set of mutants for testing.
 Artemis has already found **60+** JVM's JIT compiler bugs in three widely-used production JVMs:
 [HotSpot](https://github.com/openjdk),